Products - ACTIVA™ Overview - Product Review

 Fluoride Release and Recharge

-ACTIVA releases and recharges with fluoride, providing long-term benefits for improved patient oral health care.
-University testing using fluoride ion concentration gradient diffusion methodology shows the pattern of release and recharge of ACTIVA, Ketac Nano and Triage.
-The study concludes that “at the seven time points tested, the new bioactive material [ACTIVA] has statistically greater fluoride release after recharge at 24 hours, 1 week and 3 weeks compared to the other groups tested.”
+ACTIVA BioACTIVE releases and recharges with fluoride, providing long-term benefits for improved patient oral health care.
+University testing using fluoride ion concentration gradient diffusion methodology shows the pattern of release and recharge of ACTIVA BioACTIVE, Ketac Nano and Triage.
+The study concludes that “at the seven time points tested, the new bioactive material [ACTIVA BioACTIVE] has statistically greater fluoride release after recharge at 24 hours, 1 week and 3 weeks compared to the other groups tested.”

 ACTIVA BioACTIVE-RESTORATIVE, when tested in vitro for microleakage without a bonding agent, compares favorably with leading composites tested with a bonding agent (Scotchbond Universal Adhesive, 3M ESPE).